 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Honorverse, series and is a This military science fiction is a paperback edition was published by Baen Books on March 1, 2000 and has 407 pages.
+It is part of the Honorverse, series and is a This military science fiction is a paperback edition that was published by Baen Books on March 1, 2000 and has 407 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Fire Season, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Treecat Wars

 Other books by this author which I have reviewed include Mission of Honor, Insurrection, Empire from the Ashes, Changer of Worlds, Torch of Freedom, Hell’s Gate, Hell Hath No Fury, In Fire Forged, In Fury Born, Off Armageddon Reef, By Schism Rent Asunder, Mission of Honor, By Heresies Distressed, A Rising Thunder, A Mighty Fortress, How Firm a Foundation, Fire Season, Midst Toil and Tribulation, Shadow of Freedom, House of Steel, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Like a Mighty Army, Cauldron of Ghosts, Treecat Wars, A Call to Duty, Hell's Foundations Quiver, At the Sign of Triumph